-- The President, the Coordinating Committee, the Committee on Article 5 Implementation, the Committee on Cooperative Compliance, the Committee on Victim Assistance and the Committee on the Enhancement of Cooperation and Assistance, and the Sponsorship Programme Coordinator, receive support necessary to successfully carry out their mandates. - Intersessional meetings, Meetings of the States Parties and the Fifth Review Conference are substantively and organizationally successful. - High quality declarations of completion have been tabled or high-quality requests for extended deadlines are submitted by all relevant States Parties. - The States Parties that have been requested or encouraged by Meetings of States Parties / Review Conferences to act upon decisions pertaining to their implementation of Article 5 act as requested. - States Parties have acted on their obligations under the Convention and their commitments and under the Oslo Action Plan. - The Coordinator of the Sponsorship Programme and the Donor Group receives strategic advice on the use of contributions to the Sponsorship Programme. - The Convention has been made more visible in the public domain and with States not party and the public and States not party have an increased appreciation for the work of the Convention.
+- The President, the Coordinating Committee, the Committee on Article 5 Implementation, the Committee on Cooperative Compliance, the Committee on Victim Assistance and the Committee on the Enhancement of Cooperation and Assistance, and the Sponsorship Programme Coordinator receive the support necessary to carry out their mandates successfully; - intersessional meetings, Meetings of the States Parties, and the Sixth Review Conference are substantively and organizationally successful; - High-quality declarations of completion are tabled, and high-quality requests for extended deadlines are submitted by all relevant States Parties; - The States Parties that have been requested or encouraged by Meetings of States Parties/Review Conferences to act upon decisions pertaining to their implementation of Article 5 act as requested; - States Parties act on their obligations under the Convention and their commitments under the Siem Reap Angkor Action Plan; - The Coordinator of the Sponsorship Programme and the Donor Group receives strategic advice on the use of contributions to the Sponsorship Programme; - The Convention has been made more visible in the public domain and with States not party, and the public and States not party have an increased appreciation for the work of the Convention.

-VII.
+VI.
 Budget